-When you live with simplicity, without paying attention to gossip and to hostile attitudes, and in harmony with Tao, then you come to the state when you have no attachments and passions!
+When you live with simplicity, without paying attention to gossip and hostile attitudes, in harmony with Tao, you come to the state when you have no attachments and passions!

-The absence of worldly desires brings one to the state of inner calm, and then everything around comes in order.
+The absence of worldly desires brings one to the state of inner calm, and then order is established all around.

 38. Those representing Great Te do not force Themselves to do good deeds: behaving righteously is natural for Them.

-Those who are far from Te may try to force themselves to perform good deeds: righteousness is not natural for them.
+Those who are far from Te force themselves to perform good deeds: righteousness is not natural for them.

 Those representing Great Te do not aspire to activity in the world of matter: They act in the state of non-doing.

 Those who are far from Te live in vanity and act under the influence of their passions.
 In the religious aspect of life, their activity is reduced only to rituals, but believing in the “magic” of rituals signifies the degradation of religion!
-Also, such people force others to act like them.
+Such people also force others to act like them.